logologologo

 Strong industry presence at R&D Management Conference

 The digital revolution has impacted every aspect of our lives and for R&D management it has changed the clock speed.
 There is increased pressure to ‘get something out there’ and to improve new products iteratively with the involvement of partners and end-users.
-Accelerated development means that rigorous processes, tools and […]
+Accelerated development means that rigorous processes, tools and techniques become more mission critical. […]

 Marika Arena